SAFiRLab/ARENA/README.md

 ## Maintenance
 We are still working on extending the proposed framework and improving code reliability and optimization.

+If you are using this library and would like your project to be included in our list of featured projects, feel free to contact us, we’ll be happy to add it.

-For any issues or questions, please contact the author through this [google form](https://docs.google.com/forms/d/e/1FAIpQLSfq_Xg0x-n_8Bg8ee6tKegsIJoKrA4ExM2agFWxi_-rJXfBAw/viewform?usp=sharing&ouid=110205931671074698596)
+For any inquiries, please contact the authors through this [google form](https://docs.google.com/forms/d/e/1FAIpQLSfq_Xg0x-n_8Bg8ee6tKegsIJoKrA4ExM2agFWxi_-rJXfBAw/viewform?usp=sharing&ouid=110205931671074698596)